-How do you determine the best places to buy a home in Mississippi?
+How do you determine the best places to buy a home in Mississippi for 2019?

 We were in real estate for almost five years and have been working on this site for another three.
 Suffice is to say, we’ve put a lot of thought into what goes into finding a good place to buy a home.

 So all that thinking has come to this moment where we get to spell out how we’d approach finding an up-and-coming place to live in Mississippi.
 Put differently, the analysis will try to find places in Mississippi with undervalued homes relative to pent up demand.